tejalbarnwal/tejalbarnwal.github.io/pages/art.md

 <h1 style="text-align: center;"><b>ArtWorks!</b></h1>

-<p style="text-align: center;">I seldomely like to try painting, quilling, or sketching!
+<p style="text-align: center;">I often like to try painting, quilling, or sketching!
 Here are some of my artworks..</p>

 <style>
     #owl-demo{